wyleyr/hankel1867tr/TranslatorsNotes.md

   but I think he would be unhappy with the (Fregean-sounding) claim that every sign must *designate* something.

+<i lang="de">eindeutig</i>
+: one-valued.
+Hankel generally uses this word to express that an operation is (as we would now put it) *injective*, i.e., different inputs give different outputs (or equivalently, if the outputs are the same, so must be the inputs, which is Hankel's usual way of thinking about it).
+But he does not always distinguish this clearly from its converse, the operation's being *functional* (the same inputs give the same output), especially in more informal glosses (see for example [page 2](#p.2) or [page 18--19](#p.19)).

 <i lang="de">verknüpfen; Verknüpfung</i>
 : conjoin, combine; conjunction, combination, operation.
 Hankel thinks of arithmetical operations like addition as *conjoining* or *putting